classgraph/classgraph/README.md

     final String... implementedInterfaceNames)
 ```

-### 4. Matching classes with a specific annotation
+### 4. Matching classes with a specific annotation or meta-annotation

 FastClassPathScanner can detect classes that have a class annotation that matches a given annotation.